zenkovich/o2/README.md

 # o2

-o2 - it's an open-source technology for easy making 2D games and applications for mobile and PC platforms using C++ and Lua with very flexible editor.
+o2 - it's an open-source technology for easy making 2D games and applications for mobile and PC platforms using C++ and JavaScript with visual editor.
 The main features are performance, usability and effective development.

 Here is the test project: https://github.com/zenkovich/o2-Template

-Now work in progress.
+**Now work in progress.**

 Discord channel - https://discord.gg/FqBBYpYGfS
 Telegram channel - https://t.me/o2engine